Brickellia coulteri, Coulter's Brickellbush

 Threatened/Endangered Information: No data available.

-Comments: Coulter’s Brickellia may be identified in part by its florets distinctive bracts or linear phyllaries tinged brownish, pink or purple.
-With 22 species of Brickellia in Arizona, it is often difficult to determine or key out the species you’re working with.
+Comments: Coulter’s Brickellia is a fragrant shrub and may be identified in part by its distinctive bracts or linear phyllaries tinged brownish, pink or purple.
+With 22 species of Brickellia in Arizona, it is often difficult to determine to identify exactly which species you’re working with.
 As with many similar species the main differences here are the details of the flowers which vary greatly.
 Brickellia coulteri is common in our state and can be identified more readily than others.